 Tip: You can rename the shading nodes by selecting the node, hitting Enter, and typing the new name.
+You can also show and hide the Filter function on selected nodes using the Alt+Enter keyboard shortcut.

 Shading Node UI

 Tip: Some pairs or groups of nodes that are normally used together or that rely on each other, are automatically created when you place one of the nodes.
 For example, if you place a file node, a place2DTexture node is automatically created.